ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

 Multitasking operating systems are wondrous things.
 Without one, I wouldn't be able to write up these tips while listening to obscure Beastie Boys remixes.
 For me, at this moment in time, having multiple programs running at once is an awesome thing.
 There are times though when multitasking operating systems can be annoying.

 Much like how the Pony scheduler schedules different actors, so they all get time to use a CPU, so your operating system does with various running programs.
 And this can be problematic for performance.
 If we want to get the best performance from Pony programs, we want them to have access to CPUs as much as possible.
-And, we want each scheduler thread to have sole access to its particular CPU.
+And, we want each scheduler thread to be assigned to a particular CPU and to have sole access to its particular CPU.

 Modern CPU architectures feature a hierarchical layering of caches.
 The caches are used to hold data that the CPU needs.
 The closer the cache is to the CPU, the faster it can execute operations on that data.
 In our ideal world, the data we need is always in the caches the closest to the CPU.
 We don't live in an ideal world, but we can do things to bring us closer to our ideal world.